betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. Communications

-   The discontinuation decision needs to be communicated as soon as possible to stakeholders.
+   The decision to discontinue a project needs to be communicated as soon as possible to all stakeholders.
    Whenever possible, be open and honest about the reasons and express gratitude to for contributor's efforts.
    The sooner existing users can be notified that the software is loosing support, the more time they will have to consider what to do.

    One of the first things to decide is whether future project *communications* will go on some form of life-support or be discontinued entirely.
    Having life-support communications is obviously preferred but it comes at some non-zero cost and so may not be practical in all cases.
    For life-support, it is important to identify *how* (e.g. email, chat services, etc.) any inquiries will be handled and by *whom*.
    This information should be posted prominently in all of the on-line spaces where the project has a presence.

    Even if communications will be discontinued entirely, it may make sense to provide way for inquirers to *register* their interest by some kind of a sign-up process that collects such contact information.
    GitHub reactions can be used for this purpose.

    For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
    For projects for which decent alternative software products exist, ensure users are aware of these alternatives.

+We have set aside the issue of reproducibility here and the impact discontinuing a project can have on reproducibility.
+That is not because we do not think reproducibility is important.
+It is more a question of whose resources are responsible for addressing reproducibility concerns.
+The extent to which a project that has lost funding can be held responsible for reproducibility is highly debatable and outside the scope of this article.
+Nonetheless, many of the actions suggested here can help in small ways to address reproducibility challenges.

 By following many of these suggested actions, a project can be effectively discontinued in a partially completed state while retaining as much of the computer science knowledge as possible for posterity.